-Resources on this website have been collated by Clare Bartholomaeus and myself, however linked materials and images belong to the original authors, and inclusion on the website does not per se indicate an endorsement.
+Resources on this companion website have been collated by Clare Bartholomaeus and myself, however linked materials and images belong to the original authors, and inclusion on the website does not per se indicate an endorsement.
 Lists of publications pertaining to each topic area can be found on individual pages.
 For a full list of my publications, see my website.
 A key additional output from my Future Fellowship is the Australian Family Diversity Report, available here, which provides an historical overview of Australian family-related statistics drawing on data released between 1960 and 2015.